THOMASELOVE/432-classes-2025/projectB/README.md

 ## Thursday, 2025-04-17

-**in person** in Dr. Love's office (Wood WG-82J) on the ground floor of the Wood building
+**in person** in Dr. Love's office (Wood WG-82J) on the ground floor of the Wood building.
+If the door is closed, please don't knock - just wait outside, and I'll open the door when I'm ready for you.

-- See the **432 Project B Plan Feedback for Spring 2025** document in the **Project B Plan Feedback** folder in our Shared Google Drive to find out whether or not I have approved your plan, and if not, what you need to do next in your email response to me, which is due Sunday 2025-04-06 at 5 PM.

 Date | Time | Investigator(s) | Title
 :-----: | :------: | :--------------------: | -----------------------------------------------------------------------------